n2cholas/n2cholas.github.io/_posts/2021-01-11-array-partition.md

 This algorithm seems to do some messy clean-up at the end.
 This is ok: most of our time is spent in the main loop, so we want to optimize that.
-The clean-up only happens once per partition, so it's negligible for large arrays.
+The clean-up only happens once per function call, so it's negligible for large arrays.

-Note that this algorithm was slightly altered from the one presented during the talk.
-In the talk, the definition of partition used allowed elements equal to the pivot to appear on both the left and right sides.
+Note that this algorithm is slightly different from the one presented during the talk.
+In the talk, the definition of partition allowed elements equal to the pivot to appear on both the left and right sides.
 Our requirements are more
 strict: we want equal elements only on the left side.
 Using this stricter definition allows us to generalize our algorithms to the more general partition which rearranges element based on a predicate as opposed to a pivot element.
+Though, for the Alexandrescu partition, the user would need to provide a sentinel value that would evaluate false with the predicate, as the algorithm cannot determine this for some arbitrary and unknown predicate.

 ## Timings